theam/eLLMental-kt/website/CONTRIBUTING.md

 > Remember to label the issue with an "enhancement" tag

-## :book: Improving documentation
+## Improving documentation

-[eLLMental documentation](https://docs.ellmental.com) is treated as a live document that continues improving on a daily basis.
+[eLLMental documentation](https://kotlin.ellmental.com) is treated as a live document that continues improving on a daily basis.
 If you find something that is missing or can be improved, please contribute, it will be of great help for other developers.
-To contribute you can use the button "Edit on github" at the top of each chapter.
+To contribute you can use the button "Edit in GitHub" at the top of each chapter.

 ### Documentation principles and practices